Faculty of Health, Medicine and Behavioural Sciences

 Dr Stefanie Plage is a Research Fellow with the Life Course Centre at the School of Social Science at UQ.
 Her expertise is in qualitative research methods, including longitudinal and visual methods.
 Her research interests span the sociology of emotions, disadvantage and health and illness.
 Stefanie has taught introductory and advanced courses in sociology and medical sociology, research design and qualitative inquiry, including the use of software for qualitative research (i.e. NVivo).
 Her work is multi-disciplinary.
 She completed her PhD at the Centre for Social Research in Health at The University of New South Wales.
 In her study she employed a mix of longitudinal qualitative interviews and visual elicitation methods to explore the lived experience of people with cancer.
 Currently, her research seeks to understand and improve the interactions of families experiencing social disadvantage with the social and health care systems.

-She is a Chaired Professor of Management at the University of South Australia, Honorary Professor at the University of Queensland and serves as a Guardian of the Globally Responsible Leadership Initiative (partnership of EFMD, AACSB and UNGC).
-She served on the faculties of ESADE, INSEAD and University of St. Gallen and as Honorary Jef-Van-Gerwen SJ Chair at the University of Antwerp and Distinguished Visiting Professor at EBS University.
+She is a Chaired Professor of Management at the University of South Australia / Adelaide Univeristy, Honorary Professor at the University of Queensland and served on the faculties of INSEAD, EASDE and University of St. Gallen.
+She also held honorary positions at EBS University in Germany and at the University of Antwerp.
+She serves as an Advisor to the Globally Responsible Leadership Initiative (partnership of EFMD, AACSB and UNGC).
 She sits on the editorial boards of the Academy of Management Perspectices and Academy of Management Collections (2023 AOM Best Reviewer Award).
-In additiion, she has substantial executive experience in board functions and as manager and former Vice President International Leadership Development working for global Fortune 500 companiies in Switzerland, Germany and the US, and serving at the World Bank Group in Washington DC.
+In additiion, she has substantial executive experience in board functions and as former Vice President International Leadership Development working for a global Fortune 100 companies in Switzerland.
+She also served at the World Bank Group in Washington DC.

 Her mission is to contribute through research, teaching and collaboration to the development of responsible global leaders.